 You like it hot and you loved the idea of growing your own chillies at home.
 But there were so many interesting varieties, the seeds germinated well, and now you’ve got more chillies than you know what to do with.
 Making chilli sauce offers one way to keep your surplus chillies for winter enjoyment, but assuming that you also have more chilli sauce than you know what to do with, or don’t have the time to make it, drying chillies offers an easy alternative.
+This article explains how to dry your chillies in 4 easy ways.

 What to Do With Dried Chillies?

 Just in case you’ve never tried using dried chillies before, here’s a quick rundown.
 You can definitely grind them up and use them as a kind of hot spice.
-But you can even rehydrate them and use them as you would fresh chillies.
+But you can even rehydrate chillies and use them as you would fresh chillies.
 All it takes is 15 to 30 minutes of soaking in boiling water, and they’re good to go.
 And in case you’re wondering, they’ll be even hotter than they were before drying: lovers of red hot chilli take note!

 For those who don’t like their chilli too hot, do remove the seeds before use and be a little cautious while getting used to cooking with dried chillies.
 As for the seeds, you can sow them in spring.
 Waste not, want not.
 If you do save seeds, keep them in a glass bottle to exclude moisture and keep them fresh until it’s time to sow them.
 And do remember to seal your dried chillies in a glass jar to preserve colour and flavour after drying.
 You’ll be glad of those hot chillies on cold winter’s days!